 Samuel Segal was a policeman in New York City who’s hobbies brought him to create the first jimmy proof lock.

 In today’s world, we use locks and keys in our everyday lives.
 At home, in the car, in the office, we’ve got them everywhere, so it goes without saying that they are of dire importance in our society.
 However, what happens when you have a lock that’s locked and no key?
 You call a lock smith.
 Though the locks today are more advanced than they were many years ago, so are locksmiths.
-No matter how tough the lock may seem, if you find the right locksmith, he’ll be able to pick it.
+No matter how tough the lock may seem, if you find the right and affordable locksmith, he’ll be able to pick it.

 If you’ve locked your keys in your car or home, give NJ’s Locksmiths Sydney a call and have them get you in.